In 2019, a Brooklyn-based startup unveiled a device that can be easily connected to any bicycle, instantly converting it into an e-bike.

 The CLIP electric motor approach is "subversive" in the literal sense of the term.
 It is not integrated in the medium but enriches it.
 It is in fact an electric proximity motor, which allows you to go in assisted mode (even with a mtb) without carrying a pedelec.

-“We realized we wanted to do something new.
-Propose a broad solution, aimed at a broad demographic of urban commuters, ”he explains Somnath Ray, co-founder and CEO of CLIP, this innovative bicycle scooter.
-“The solution had to be portable and lightweight, so that the electric motor could be easily detached after each ride and taken with you.
+"We realized we wanted to do something new.
+Propose a broad solution, targeting a broad demographic of urban commuters," he explains.
+Somnath Ray, co-founder and CEO of CLIP, this innovative bicycle scooter.
+"The solution had to be portable and lightweight, so that the electric motor could be easily detached after each ride and taken with you.
 CLIP cannot be stolen, it is modular and inexpensive.
-Those who do not own an electric bicycle or use traditional bike sharing solutions can take CLIP with them to use it on the bikes they share.
+Those who do not own an electric bicycle or use bike sharing solutions. traditional can take CLIP with you to use it on the bikes you share.